E-Aston/CoralGeometry/README.md

 # Geometric measures of corals

-Integration of MeshLab with python to compute several geometric measures of individual coral colonies The contained python script is designed to automate elements of computing geometric measures of coral colonies.
+Integration of MeshLab with python to compute several geometric measures of individual coral colonies.
+The contained python script is designed to automate elements of computing geometric measures of coral colonies.
 It loops the below function over every file in a specified folder, saving hours/days/weeks of clicking through pesky menus.